-- 1 Remove the barrel, gas piston, piston sleeve and piston sleeve spring as explained previously. - 2 Prior to removing the bolt assembly, it is preferred to first remove the trigger group, as explained previously. - 3 Carefully place the bolt in the forward position by holding back on the operating handle and depressing the bolt release button.
+- 1 Remove the barrel, gas piston, piston sleeve and piston sleeve spring as explained previously. - 2 Prior to removing the bolt assembly, it is preferred to first remove the trigger group, as explained previously. - 3 Place the bolt in the forward position by holding the bolt handle, depressing the bolt release button and slowly allowing the bolt assembly forward.